lee-zhg/intro-machine-learning/ModelBuild-Code.md

 1. Choose new notebook `From File`.
 Give your notebook a name and choose the notebook file from the downloaded repository (`intro-machine-learning/notebooks/sparkmodel.ipynb`).

-1. For `Runtime`, be sure to select the one starting with `Default Spark Python 3.6 XS`, then click `Create Notebook`.
+1. For `Runtime`, be sure to select the one starting with `Default Spark Python 3.6`, then click `Create Notebook`.

    ![Runtime](docs/images/notebookfromfile.png)